Organizational Exemptions

 FAQ

 Legal Class 9 is not an exemption.
-It is a reduction in the assessment ratio to 1% for leased churches or charters schools.
+It is a reduction in the assessment ratio to 1% for property leased to churches, veteran's organizations, or charter schools.
 Organizations will pay some tax.
 Also, Legal Class 9’s may not be in the name of the non-profit but listed under the “for profit” owner.

 Between the first Monday in January and March 1st of the current tax year.